camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   --set tasklist.enabled=false
 ```

-7. Delete the sleeping pods in the new region, as those are blocking a successful rollout due to the failback mode.
+7. Delete all the Zeebe broker pods in the recreated region, as those are blocking a successful rollout of the config change due to the failback mode.
+The resulting recreated Zeebe brokers pods are expected to be again half of them being functional and half of them running in the sleeping mode due to the failback mode.

 ```bash
 kubectl --context $CLUSTER_RECREATED --namespace $CAMUNDA_NAMESPACE_RECREATED delete pods --selector=app\.kubernetes\.io/component=zeebe-broker